nested trees in mysql - handy stored procedures.

 Our basic database structure looks like this:

-CREATE TABLE _TREE_ (
+CREATE TABLE _TREE_ (our key components are

 id int(11) NOT NULL auto_increment,